Sparse Network Estimation for Dynamical Spatio-temporal Array Models: Brain imaging data

 Integrating this over $\mathcal{S}$ we obtain a bivariate function

 giving the aggregated effects in the entire field as a function of spatial separation $s$ (Euclidian distance) and temporal separation (time delay) $t$.

+From bottom panel in Fig. \ref{fig:three} we see that an area is identified which across all pixels has a relatively great weight on other pixels across the 12 trials.
+Thus this area is identified by the model as important in the propagation of neuronal activity across trials.
+We notice that this high output as quantified by $ w^+$ overlaps with the strongest of the two high stimulus areas (CFOV) in Fig. \ref{fig:one}.
+Thus the estimated weight functions propagate primarily the direct stimulus signal.

+From the top panel we see that the pixels receiving propagation effects on the other hand is more scattered around the cortex.
+However, the high input areas overlap with both of the high stimulus areas (CFOVs) in Fig. \ref{fig:one} suggesting the existence of a propagation network connecting the high stimulus area and the low stimulus area and the immediate surroundings of the high stimulus area.

-Figure \ref{fig:four} summarizes the network function as a function of temporal and spatial separation.
-The largest effects seem to occur with a delay of around 7 ms and has an effect on coordinates approximately 0-0.3 mm away.
+Fig. \ref{fig:four} summarizes the network function as a function of temporal and spatial separation.
+The largest effects seem to occur with a delay of around 7 ms and has an effect on coordinates approximately 0--0.3 mm away.
 Especially the significant propagation effects do not seem to extend beyond 1.2 mm from the source and arrive with no more than 28 ms delay.

-Finally, Figure \ref{fig:five} shows a density plot of the estimated weight values in $\hat w$.
+Finally, Fig. \ref{fig:five} shows a density plot of the estimated weight values in $\hat w$.
 The density plot is truncated as most weights are estimated to zero.
-From Figure \ref{fig:five} we can see that the most frequent delay of the estimated effects is roughly 9 to 10 ms.
+From Fig. \ref{fig:five} we can see that the most frequent delay of the estimated effects is roughly 9 to 10 ms.